IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    SAP model.
 However, the specifics of this mechanism fall beyond the scope of this document.

-## Relationship with ACTN Virtual Network (VN)

-   {{!RFC8453}} and {{!I-D.ietf-teas-actn-vn-yang}} introduce the concept of a Virtual Network (VN), which can be presented to customers.
-These VNs are constructed from abstractions of the underlying networks, specifically those that are traffic-engineering (TE) capable.
-While VNs share similarities with RFC 9543 network slicing, they operate under the assumption of TE-capable networks.

-   Two distinct types of VNs are defined:

-   - Type 1 VN: Modeled as a single abstract node with edge-to-edge connectivity between customer endpoints.
-   - Type 2 VN: Modeled as a single abstract node with an underlay topology, allowing configuration of intended underlay paths for connections within the single abstract node.

-   The topologies for VNs, including both the single-node abstract topology and the underlay topology, can either be mutually agreed upon between the Customer Network Controller (CNC) and the Multi-Domain Service Coordinator (MDSC) prior to VN creation, or they can be created as part of VN instantiation by the customer.

-   In the context of network slicing, {{!RFC9543}} defines a network slice service as a collection of connectivity constructs between pairs of Service Demarcation Points (SDPs).
-This concept closely resembles the Type 1 VN, which is implemented as a single abstract node.

-   {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}} further elaborates on network slices by incorporating references to a customer intent topology based on {{!RFC8345}}.
-   This approach aligns with the ACTN Type 2 VN, although without specifying the explicit use of such a topology.

-   Consequently, the data model defined in this document serves as a complementary option to the data model outlined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
-   It empowers customers to define a customized intent topology specifically tailored for their network slices.

 ## Data Model Relationship

    The data model presented in this document builds upon the generic network